IMMM-SFA/tethys_integration_metarepo/README.md

  - [ ] Check with Kanishka about the historical LULC data layer.
 Assignee: Travis.
  - [ ] Run Tethys for the historical period with current tethys but updated GCAM.
 Assignee: Travis and Hassan.
  - [ ] Investigate the latest USGS water usage data and compare with historical Tethys output.
 Assignee: Cameron.
- - [ ] Provide updated population data.
+ - [x] Provide updated population data.
 What about historical population?
 Assignee: Chris.
+[PR #1](https://github.com/IMMM-SFA/tethys_integration_metarepo/pull/1)
  - [ ] Implement GO-CERF-GO temporal electricity sector downscaling.
 Assignee: Hassan.
  - [ ] Read the Isaac paper draft and decide how to move it forward.
 Assignee: Cameron.
  - [ ] Update Tethys in support of these decisions.
 Assignee: Hassan, Travis.